-LEAD AGENCY: Calaveras County Building Department 891 Mountain Ranch Rd.
-San Andreas, CA 95249
+LEAD AGENCY: Calaveras County Bullding Department, uspicious 891 Mountain Ranch Rd., San Andreas, CA 95249

-Proposed Ordinance to repeal the Cannabis Background Clearance Badge (CBCB) program: Calaveras County is proposing to repeal Chapter 9.22 of Calaveras County Ordinance Code in order to eliminate the Cannabis Background Clearance Badge program from the Division of Cannabis Control.
-The ordinance was introduced at a Board of Supervisors meeting on November 12, 2024.
-The repeal of this Chapter is not a project under the California Environmental Quality Act (CEQA), or it is exempt pursuant to 14 CCR §15061(b)(3).
+Proposed Ordinance to repeal the Cannabis Background Clearance Badge (CBCB) program: Calaveras County is proposing to repeal Chapter 9.22 of n., Valle Calaveras County Ordinance Code in order to eliminate the Cannable Background Clearance Badge program from Vehicle the Division of Cannabis Control.
+The ordinance was nt stop a introduced at a Board of Supervisors meeting on November 12, 2024.
+The repeal of this Chapter is not a project under e 12 and the California Environmental Quality Act (CEQA), or it is exempt pursuant to 14 CCR §15061(b)(3).

-NOTICE IS HEREBY GIVEN that the Calaveras County Board of Supervisors will conduct a public meeting on December 10 at 9:00 a. m. or soon thereafter to consider the above referenced ordinance.
-The public meeting will be held in the Calaveras County Board of Supervisors Chambers, Government Center, 891 Mountain Ranch Road, San Andreas, California.
+n., Valle NOTICE IS HEREBY GIVEN that the Calaveras County Board of Supervisors will conduct a public meeting on A deput December 10 at 9:00 a.m. or soon thereafter to consider SUSPICIOU the above referenced ordinance.
+The public meeting will be held in the Calaveras County Board of Supervisors 1 Daphni Chambers, Government Center, 891 Mountain Ranch repor Road, San Andreas, California.

-You are welcome to review the application at the Calaveras County Building Department during normal working hours, 8:00 a. m. to 4:00 p. m., Monday through Friday except county holidays.
-The Chief Building Official can be reached at doliver@calaverascounty.gov or (209) 754-2823.
-Staff reports are made available for public viewing online at https://calaverasgov.us/Meeting-Calendar on the Friday prior to the scheduled meeting.
-The staff report can also be viewed at the Building Department located at 891 Mountain Ranch Rd.
+You are welcome to review the application at the Calaveras m., Valle 8:00 a. m. to 4:00 p. m., Monday through Friday except A deput at doliver@calaverascounty.gov or (209) 754-2823.

+Suspiciou Staff reports are made available for public viewing online tate Rout at https://calaverasgov.us/Meeting-Calendar on the Friday prior to the scheduled meeting.
+The staff report can old Cree also be viewed at the Building Department located at 891 Mountain Ranch Rd.
 Building E, San Andreas, California.